Germany maps the road to integration in 100 steps | DW | 09.03.2021

 At its core, the 100-point plan breaks down into five categories that range from pre-integration measures like setting expectations before a person emigrates to German, to bolstering social cohesion through education and social activities.

-The summit on Tuesday was focused on the final two points of the integration plan: social cohesion and belonging.
+Discrimination was one of the main focuses of Tuesday's talks.
+Chancellor Merkel and other speakers at the press conference following the summit stressed that racially-motivated terror attacks like in Hanau or carried out by the NSU are huge setbacks for creating a safe, inclusive environment in Germany.

-Discrimination was also on the agenda, with one of the project's subgroups releasing a report ahead of the summit.
-In it, the group called for an expansion of anti-discrimination efforts such as counseling centers that can help people who have, for example, experienced hate speech or found themselves turned away from jobs because of their ethnicity or religion.
+Along with violence prevention, the action plan also calls for an expansion of anti-discrimination efforts such as counseling centers that can help people who have, for example, experienced hate speech or found themselves turned away from jobs because of their ethnicity or religion.

-The report also called for unified documentation of these cases to better understand how discrimination comes about.
+A report released ahead of the summit further called for unified documentation of these cases to better understand how discrimination comes about.

 "Victims of discrimination cannot be abandoned, their experiences must be taken seriously.
 To ensure this, they need support from professional anti-discrimination counseling," the head of Germany's Federal Anti-Discrimination Agency, Bernhard Franke, said in a press statement.

-Integration has been the focus of many a heated debated in Germany in recent years, sparked in large part by a historic influx of refugees between 2015 and 2019.
-During that period, Germany received over 1.8 asylum requests, or roughly 75% of all asylum claims filed over the past decade.
+Integration has been the focus of many a heated debate in Germany in recent years, sparked in large part by a historic influx of refugees between 2015 and 2019.
+During that period, Germany received over 1.8 asylum requests or roughly 75% of all asylum claims filed over the past decade.

-Discussions about how to handle the logistics of such a large refugee population hailing primarily from Syria, Afghanistan and parts of Africa quickly became ensconced in concerns about integration.
-Critics questioned the feasibility of conservative Muslims integrating themselves into Germany society, as well as how easily migrants with lower education levels would find a place in the workplace.
+Discussions about how to handle the logistics of such a large refugee population hailing primarily from Syria, Afghanistan, and parts of Africa quickly became ensconced in concerns about integration.
+Critics questioned the feasibility of conservative Muslims integrating themselves into German society, as well as how easily migrants with lower education levels would find a place in the workplace.

 Roughly one out of four people currently living in Germany boasts foreign roots.
 This — along with the fact that Germany ranks second among OECD countries for immigration after the US — points to another facette of integration: Integration goes beyond refugees.